 It’s possible the person won’t read the email, but if they do, there’s no harm in asking them to elaborate.
 I find that I’m more willing to type things out in an email than in a form (even if I realize that it’s an autoresponder).

 Second, make it sound authentic and not like a lifeless and dull canned response.
 Use this opportunity to show some personality, and if it’s applicable, you can show off some skills for which they may be trying to hire you.
-If they want you to manage their social media, you should come off as likable and approachable.
+If they want you to manage their social media, you should come off as likeable and approachable.

 You can also include some links to pages on your website that they may not have seen, that would be relevant to them.
 Maybe you have FAQs or a pricing page that would be useful.
 Or case studies, or a portfolio.
 Many people will go right to the contact page so they can get answers.
 Promote the excellent and informative stuff you’ve already created.